batalyx/point/README.md

 # point

-A tool for drawing over any macOS applications (highlighter).
+A tool in development for drawing over any macOS applications (highlighter).

-FIXME: Does not compile with current XCode & Swift.
-Sorry!